Job rejection sucks. This post will help you avoid it.

 Job Rejection & Acceptance Findings

-When the readers DISLIKED a candidate’s resume it was, in order of importance, because:
+When the readers rejected a resume, it was, in order of importance, because:

 - They lacked experience.

 - The resume lacked information.

 - They sent a poor cover letter.